Yes A checkmark with a circle around it close

 Some factors to consider include:

-- The investment options offered in your plan
+• The investment options offered in your plan

-- Whether you would like your money to be professionally managed
+• Whether you would like your money to be professionally managed

-- Whether it makes sense to consolidate all your retirement accounts.
+• Whether it makes sense to consolidate all your retirement accounts.

-When considering rolling over assets from an employer plan to an IRA, keep in mind that rolling over assets to an IRA is just one of multiple options, including leaving assets in your former employer’s plan (if the plan allows), moving assets into a new employer’s plan (again, if the plan allows), and, finally, cashing-out or taking a lump-sum distribution.
-Factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when penalty free withdrawals are available, treatment of employer stock, when required minimum distributions begin, protection of assets from creditors, and bankruptcy.
-Investing and maintaining assets in an IRA will generally involve higher costs than those associated with employer-sponsored retirement plans.
+Each of these options has advantages and disadvantages and the one that is best depends on your individual circumstances.
+When considering rolling over your assets from a QRP to an IRA, factors that should be considered and compared between QRPs and IRAs include fees and expenses, services offered, investment options, when you no longer owe the 10% additional tax for early or pre-59 ½ distributions, treatment of employer stock, when required minimum distributions begin and protection of assets from creditors and bankruptcy.
+Investing and maintaining assets in an IRA will generally involve higher costs than those associated with QRPs.
 You should consult with the plan administrator and a professional tax advisor before making any decisions regarding your retirement assets.

-2. Would a 529 plan designated beneficiary get a head start on saving for retirement by transferring their unused balance to a Roth IRA?
+5. Would a 529 plan designated beneficiary get a head start on saving for retirement by transferring their unused balance to a Roth IRA?

 Beginning in 2024, a 529 designated beneficiary may make a rollover contribution from their 529 to their Roth IRA if certain conditions are met.
 Distributions are subject to annual Roth contribution limits, the 529 beneficiary must have equivalent earned compensation, and the aggregate distributions are limited to a $35,000 lifetime amount.